 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where chaméanite typically forms.
+Look in hydrothermal veins country, the host setting where chaméanite typically forms.
 If you start seeing clausthalite, uraninite, hematite in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.